PetePrattis/k-nearest-neighbors-algorithm-and-rating-prediction/README.md

-# A JDBC client Program / Project
+# A Java Program / Project

 **This is a java project from my early days as a Computer Science student**